Charter school: Cyber schools

 Charter cyber schools operate like typical charter schools in that they are independently organized schools, but are conducted partly or entirely over the Internet.
 Proponents say this allows for much more flexibility compared with traditional schools.

 For 2000–2001, studies estimated that there are about 45,000 online K–12 students nationally.
 Six years later, a study by Picciano and Seamon (2006) found that over 1 million students were involved.
-These numbers increased to 6.7 million students in 2013.
 A study by Watson, Murin, Vashaw, Gemin, and Rapp found that cyber charter schools are currently (as of 2014) operating in all 50 states and the District of Columbia.

 The increase of these online campuses has aroused controversy.
 In November, 2015, researchers at the University of Washington, Stanford University, and the Mathematica Policy Research group published the first major study of online charter schools in the United States, the "National Study of Online Charter Schools".
 It found "significantly weaker academic performance" in mathematics and reading in such schools when compared to conventional ones.
 The study resulted from research carried out in 17 US states which had online charter schools.
 It concluded that keeping online pupils focused on their work was the biggest problem faced by online charter schools and that in mathematics the difference in attainment between online pupils and their conventionally-educated peers equated to the cyber pupils missing a whole academic year in school.

 Four states have adopted specific legislation tailored to cyber charter schools.
 One example is Arizona, which has about 3,500 students in cyber schools, about half of them cyber charter schools and the other half governed by traditional, brick-and-mortar public school districts.
 The cyber schools teach students from kindergarten to 12th grade, and the setting varies from being entirely online in one's home to spending all of the class time in a formal school building while learning over the Internet.

 Cyber charter school diplomas have been unevenly valued by post-secondary institutions.
 Universities sometimes apply additional requirements or have cyber-charter quotas limiting the number of applicants.
 The US military also classifies non-traditional diplomas at a lower tier, although as of 2012 this could be bypassed by high ASVAB test scores.